Dashboard Phase 3 Introduction

 MOD 2B

-The B2C Path—Full Deep Dive
+The B2B Social Selling—Full Deep Dive

 Six B2C remote sales categories, what a real day looks like, what makes it rewarding and hard, and red flags to avoid.